Mount Pinatubo: In popular culture

 Long before Mount Pinatubo became famous for its cataclysmic eruption, Philippine president Ramon Magsaysay, a native of Zambales, named his C-47 presidential plane Mt.
 Pinatubo.
 The plane crashed into Mount Manunggal in Cebu province in 1957, killing the president and twenty-four others on board.

 The shape of Mount Pinatubo's caldera inspired New Clark City Athletics Stadium in Capas, Tarlac.

 Hiking activity

-The caldera formed and Lake Pinatubo has, since June 15, 1991, become a tourist attraction with the preferred route through Barangay Santa Juliana in Capas, Tarlac.
+Since June 15, 1991, the recent caldera and Lake Pinatubo have become a tourist attraction.
+The preferred route is through Barangay Santa Juliana in Capas, Tarlac.

-In April 2025, Aeta communities held a protest action calling attention to their exclusion from revenues from tourism on Mount Pinatubo.
-The protesters said they their calls for the NCIP to address the issue had been ignored.
+In April 2025, Aeta communities held a protest, calling attention to their exclusion from revenues from tourism on Mount Pinatubo.
+The protesters said that their calls for the NCIP to address the issue had been ignored.
 Indigenous rights activist Beverly Longid of KATRIBU said that the NCIP has a history of neglecting the Aeta indigenous peoples.
 Longid stated that there is a need to recognize "the Aeta and their rights over their ancestral land and territory".